Entering Federal Court on the Final Day of Trial

 Mr. Mompoint maintained that he was innocent and demanded a jury trial.
 The trial took place in 2016.
 The government called approximately 15 witnesses.
 Mr. Mompoint was represented by tax fraud defense lawyer, David M. Garvin.
 Mr. Mompoint was found NOT GUILTY on all eleven (11) counts of the indictment.

 The second type of investigation is an investigation conducted by a grand jury.
 The grand jury is convened and an Assistant United States Attorney is assigned to assist the grand jury.
-The if investigation concerns potential criminal tax violations, Internal Revenue Service Criminal Investigation Division special agents will assist the AUSA.
+If investigation concerns potential criminal tax violations, Internal Revenue Service Criminal Investigation Division special agents will assist the AUSA.
 The Assistant United States Attorney will direct the special agents to gather evidence to present to the grand jury.
 Ultimately, the AUSA will prepare an indictment for the grand jury to approve and execute that alleges the criminal tax violations charged against the taxpayer based upon the evidence presented to the grand jury during its investigation.
 These cases are affected significantly by the evidence that the special agents gather and present to the grand jury.
 Grand jury proceedings are also influenced by the AUSA assigned to the investigation.
 Tax Fraud Defense Attorneys are not permitted to accompany their respective clients into the grand jury room during the questioning of the witness.
 A taxpayer should avoid appearing before a grand jury to testify on his or her case.
 This may require the invocation of the constitutional rights afforded by the 5th Amendment.
 The cards are stacked heavily against the taxpayer at this stage of the investigation.
 An experienced tax fraud attorney will explain to the taxpayer that appearing alone before a grand jury and a prosecutor is almost never a good idea.
 If invited to appear before the grand jury the tax fraud lawyer should strongly recommend to the taxpayer that he decline.
 It is widely recognized among the best tax evasion defense lawyers that a taxpayer testifying before the grand jury generally does more harm than good.

 Counsel for the taxpayer may request a meeting with the Department of Justice lawyer assigned to the case before authority to indict has been granted.
 The Department of Justice lawyer will not disclose to taxpayer's counsel much about the case other than the code sections of the alleged violations, the amount of tax loss, and the tax years in issue.
 Counsel for the taxpayer will be asked what evidence the taxpayer wants to present to support the taxpayer's position that the government should not proceed to prosecute the case.